rene069/MachinelearningModelTraining/README.md

 # Pokemon Detector Using Machine Learning

 ## Task

 The goal of this project is to create a website that can determine if an uploaded picture corresponds to any of the 151 Pokémon from Generation 1.
-If the initial model is uncertain about the result, the user will have the opportunity to provide input to improve the accuracy of the classification.

 ## Dataset

 The dataset used for this project consists of images of Pokémon from Generation 1.
 Additional dataset for Pokémon statistics has been compiled, excluding data from Generations 2 to 9.
 [DataSet For Gen 1 Images](https://www.kaggle.com/datasets/echometerhhwl/pokemon-gen-1-38914)

 ## Possible Version 2

 A potential enhancement for the future is to expand the model to include Pokémon from later generations (Gen 2 and onwards) to create a more comprehensive Pokémon detection system.

+and If the initial model is uncertain about the result, the user will have the opportunity to provide input to improve the accuracy of the classification.

 ## ChangeLog